 - Offer “one-time” planning calls for couples

 And heck – if you’ve spent any time on TikTok lately, you may even be thinking about starting a dropshipping business or selling something “print on demand” on Etsy.
-Please tell me I’m not the only one getting flooded with that nonsense.
+Please tell me I’m not the only one getting flooded with those.

 But today’s post isn’t about any of those things.
 Instead, I’ve focused on ways you can raise your revenue PER wedding.
-That way, you can make more money without booking more weddings.
-Can we all just breathe a collective sigh of relief?
-Doesn’t that sound good?
+That way, you can make more money without booking more weddings or adding a whole other revenue stream to your business (which is almost always more work than you think it will be – trust me!).

 #1 Separate Venue Research from Full Planning + Design